-My research is focused on the basic physics of dust-plasma interactions, plasma-surface interaction in the area of Magnetic Confinement Fusion (MCF).
-During my PhD I studied plasma sheath related phenomena and its application on the charging of large dust grains.
-My PhD research included both analytical and computational work, and for the latter I also developed, in collaboration with the Rutherford Appleton Laboratory (RAL), the kinetic Vlasov code Yggdrasil-PSI to study plasma-surface interaction phenomena.
+My so far research was focused on the basic physics of dust-plasma interaction and plasma-surface interactions in the area of Magnetic Confinement Fusion (MCF).
+During my PhD, I studied plasma sheath related phenomena and its application on the charging of large dust grains.
+I also developed, in collaboration with the Rutherford Appleton Laboratory (RAL), the kinetic Vlasov code Yggdrasil-PSI to study plasma-surface interaction phenomena.